primitivefinance/solstat/README.md

 `Invariant.sol` is a contract used to compute the invariant of the RMM-01 trading function such that we compute $y$ in $y = K\Phi(\Phi^{⁻¹}(1-x) - \sigma\sqrt(\tau)) + k$.
 Notice how we need to compute the normal CDF of a quantity.
 For a more detailed perspective on the trading function, please see the whitepaper.
 This is an example of how we have used this library for our research, development, and testing of RMM-01.
 The function reverts if $x$ is greater than one and simplifies to $K(1+x) + k$ when $\tau$ is zero (at expiry).
 The function takes in five parameters
 `R_x`: The reserves of token $x$ per unit of liquidity, always within the bounds of $[0,1]$.
-`strk`: The strike price of the pool.
+`stk`: The strike price of the pool.
 `vol`: the implied volatility of the pool denoted by the lowercase greek letter sigma in finance literature.
 `tau`: The time until the pool expires.
 Once expired, there can be no swaps.
 `inv`: The current invariant given `R_x`.